Premier Smiles offers Same-Day Emergency Dental Care in Charlotte, NC

-Dr. Marcus Jean and our team want to ensure the continued health and safety of our patients. prioritize emergency patient to treat their urgent cases as soon as possible.
-We offer same-day emergency services to patients in Mecklenburg County.
+Dr. Marcus Jean and our team want to ensure the continued health and safety of our patients so we prioritize emergency patients to treat their urgent cases as soon as possible.
+We offer same-day emergency services to patients in Charlotte and Mecklenburg County.

 Call Premier Smiles for Immediate Emergency Care Near You

 When a dental emergency strikes, it can interfere with work and other responsibilities.
 Many dental issues cannot be resolved without the intervention of a dental professional.
 Avoid prolonged suffering and treat your dental pain as soon as possible.
 Contact our practice right away to schedule a same day visit with Dr. Jean and his team.

-Common Dental Emergencies We Can Treat Same Day
+Common Dental Emergencies Dr. Marcus Jean Can Treat Same Day

 Our Charlotte dental office is equipped to handle dental emergencies.
 We prioritize emergency cases because patient health is our top priority.
 Here are some examples of common dental emergencies that can be treated the same day: